scriptsharks/scriptsharks.source/docs/index.md

 ### 2022.08.24

 We added [Millenial Malware](/0x00 History/04 Millenial Malware/) to the history section.
 Spoiler: It's just so many worms, all over the place...

-### 2022.08.23

-After considerable reader feedback, We've finally added the [ScriptSharks.com Origin Story](/0xF0 About/FD Origins/).
-Check it out to learn about the site's history!

 #### Archives